 - 750 x 1950 mm

 - Acrylic, collage, graphite and pins on bedroom door (2020)

-1:1 Door is a site-specific artwork investigating ideas about boundaries and limitations that came about through the restrictions created by Covid 19.
-After experiencing ‘artists block’ in the first week of living in the confines of our home with my husband and 2 young school aged children during lock down, I began an artwork on our bedroom door.
-The door, (central to our small 90m2 home) became the mediator between the home and the studio – a place where I could actively and verbally participate in homelife while intermittently working on the doors wooden surface.
-Initial sketches developed into an axonometric artwork, drawn architecturally and developed further through drawing, painting and scraping.
-The artwork explores the limitations and boundaries instilled during lockdown, shifting scales between the macro and micro.
-Side 1 describes the position of the door within our bedroom and house; the house within our section; and our section within our neighbourhood.
-Side 2 locates our home within our wider community and New Zealand.
+1:1 Door is a site-specific artwork created in-situ that explores the boundaries and limitations that came about through the restrictions of the Covid 19 lockdown.
+After experiencing ‘artists block’ in the first week of living in the confines of the home with her husband and 2 young school aged children during lock down, Elisabeth began an artwork on her bedroom door.
+The door, (central to their small 90m2 home) became the mediator between the home and the studio – a place where Elisabeth could actively and verbally participate in homelife while intermittently working on the doors wooden surface.
+Initial sketches developed into an axonometric artwork, drawn architecturally and developed further through drawing, painting and scraping back existing paint layers.
+The artwork maps the boundaries instilled during lockdown, shifting scales between the macro and micro.
+Side 1 describes the position of the door within the bedroom and house; the house within the section; and the section within the neighborhood.
+Side 2 locates the home within the wider community and New Zealand.